Tesla's Delivery Report Is Unusually Curt

 The delivery report then announced Model Y production started in January and deliveries began in March, “significantly ahead of schedule.”

 Tesla then stated, “our Shanghai factory continued to achieve record levels of production, despite significant setbacks.”
-There is no detail on the production rate or explanation of how, in its first full quarter of production, any level of production achieved in Shanghai is by definition a record level.
+There is no detail on the production rate or explanation of how, in its first full quarter of production, any level of production achieved in Shanghai could be other than, by definition, a record level.

 What Is Missing